This ISN’T Man’s Best Friend – How to SURVIVE a Wolf Attack

 Wolves are unlikely to attack you, even in packs.
 But there’s always a chance it could happen.
 In the 60 years between 1942 and 2002, only 49 cases of wolf attacks were documented in Alaska and Canada.
 Regardless, wolf attacks do occur, and it’s up to you to know how to respond.

-When dealing with one wolf, things are much easier than dealing with a pack, especially when you aren’t alone.
+Things are much easier when dealing with one wolf rather than dealing with a pack, especially when you aren’t alone.
 However, when facing a pack, things can quickly go against your favor.

 Responding To a Potential Wolf Attack